BHS Senior Leadership

 Diane Kelly, prior to being appointed Chief Operating Officer in 2008, served as Vice President of Quality and Safety for Berkshire Medical Center since 2002.
 A graduate of Western New England College with a Master's degree in Business Administration, Kelly also earned a Bachelor of Science degree in Nursing from the University of Massachusetts at Amherst.

-She is a member of Sigma Theta Tau International, honor society of nursing.
 Diane joined Berkshire Medical Center in 1985 as a staff nurse and has since held various positions, including the development of the Patient Safety Program at Berkshire Medical Center.

 Arthur Milano, Vice President, Human Resources

 Berkshire Health Systems

 Arthur D. Milano, Vice President of Human Resources for Berkshire Health Systems, joined BHS in 1989 as Vice President for Berkshire Medical Center and was appointed to the system's chief human resource role in 1991.
 He has more than 25 years of experience in his field, having worked at Salem Hospital, St. Elizabeth's Hospital of Boston, Bank of Boston and Sturdy Memorial Hospital in Attleboro.